-(c) Release investigation and confirmation steps.

-Unless corrective action is initiated in accordance with section 22a-449 (d)-106 of these regulations, owners and operators shall immediately investigate and confirm all suspected releases of regulated substances requiring reporting under subsections 22a-449 (d)-105 (a) of these regulations within 7 days, or another time period specified in writing by the implementing agency, using either the following steps or another procedure given prior written approval by the implementing agency:

-- (1) System test.
-Owners and operators shall conduct tests according to the requirements for tightness testing in subdivisions 22a-449 (d)-104 (e) (3) and (f) (2) of these regulations that determine whether a leak exists in any portion of the tank, or the attached piping other than vent and vapor recovery piping that does not routinely contain product unless the commissioner requests that such piping be tested, or any combination of such tank and piping. - (A) Owners and operators shall repair, replace or upgrade the UST system, and begin corrective action in accordance with section 22a-449 (d)-106 of these regulations if the test results for the system, tank, or delivery piping indicate that a leak exists. - (B) Further investigation shall not be required if the test results for the system, tank, and delivery piping do not indicate that a leak exists and if environmental contamination is not the basis for suspecting a release. - (C) Owners and operators shall conduct a site check as described in subdivision 22a-449 (d)-105 (c) (2) of these regulations if the test results for the system, tank, and delivery piping do not indicate that a leak exists but environmental contamination is the basis for suspecting a release. - (2) Site check.
-Owners and operators shall measure for the presence of a release where contamination is most likely to be present at the UST site and such measurements shall include but not be limited to the selection of samples for analysis to determine the presence of a release where contamination is most likely to be present at the UST site.
-Such samples and measurements shall be conducted in a manner to determine compliance with all applicable laws and regulations.
-In selecting sample types, sample locations, and measurement methods, owners and operators shall consider the nature of the stored substance, the type of initial alarm or cause for suspicion, the type of backfill, the depth of ground water, and other factors appropriate for identifying the presence and source of the release.
-Sample collection and analysis shall comply with the appropriate chain-of-custody procedures to ensure sample integrity and all samples shall be analyzed by a laboratory certified by the Connecticut Department of Health Services to perform such analyses.
+- (c) [Release investigation] Reporting and investigating suspected releases and confirmation steps.
+Unless corrective action is initiated in accordance with section 22a-449[](d)-106 of [these regulations] the UST regulations, [owners and operators] the owner or operator shall immediately investigate [and confirm all] any suspected [releases of regulated substances requiring reporting under subsections 22a-449 (d)-105 (a) of these regulations within 7 days, or another time period specified] release listed in [writing by the implementing agency, using either the following steps or another procedure given prior written approval by the implementing agency] this section.
+Such investigation shall include: - (1) [System test.
+Owners and operators shall conduct tests according to the requirements for tightness testing in subdivisions 22a-449 (d)-104 (e) (3) and (f) (2) of these regulations that determine whether a leak exists in any portion of the tank, or the attached piping other than vent and vapor recovery piping that does not routinely contain product unless the commissioner requests that such piping be tested, or any combination of such tank and piping.]
+Report.
+A suspected release shall be reported to the commissioner, not later than 24 hours after the discovery.
+Such report shall be on a form and in a manner prescribed by the commissioner on the department's internet website. - [(A) Owners and operators shall repair, replace or upgrade the UST system, and begin corrective action in accordance with section 22a-449 (d)-106 of these regulations if the test results for the system, tank, or delivery piping indicate that a leak exists. - (B) Further investigation shall not be required if the test results for the system, tank, and delivery piping do not indicate that a leak exists and if environmental contamination is not the basis for suspecting a release. - (C) Owners and operators shall conduct a site check as described in subdivision 22a-449 (d)-105 (c) (2) of these regulations if the test results for the system, tank, and delivery piping do not indicate that a leak exists but environmental contamination is the basis for suspecting a release.] - (2) (A) Tightness test.
+The owner or operator shall complete a tightness test of the UST system not later than 72 hours after the discovery of any suspected release.
+Unless requested by the commissioner, such test does not need to include spill buckets, or vent and vapor recovery piping that does not routinely contain product.
+Any such tightness testing shall comply with the following: - (i) For a tank, be capable of detecting a 0.1 gallon per hour leak rate from any portion of the tank while accounting for the effects of thermal expansion or contraction of the product, vapor pockets, tank deformation, evaporation or condensation, and the location of the water table; - (ii) For piping, be capable of detecting a 0.1 gallon per hour leak rate at one and one-half times the operating pressure of such piping; and